MicroEJ/docs/GettingStarted/gettingStartedSTM32F7508.rst

 Select the VEE Port
 ^^^^^^^^^^^^^^^^^^^

-For this getting started, we will use the `STM32F7508 VEE Port module <https://forge.microej.com/ui/native/microej-developer-repository-release/com/microej/veeport/st/stm32f7508-dk/M5QNX_eval/>`__ that is available on the :ref:`developer_repository`.
+For this getting started, we will use the `STM32F7508 VEE Port demo module <https://forge.microej.com/ui/native/microej-developer-repository-release/com/microej/veeport/st/stm32f7508-dk/M5QNX_eval/>`__ that is available on the :ref:`developer_repository`.

 Open the ``microui.mvc/build.gradle.kts`` Gradle build file, replace the VEE dependency ``microejVEE`` with the STM32F7508 VEE Port, like this: